CE26-Akira/CE26-Akira/README.md

 ## 🚀 About Me

-I'm a passionate developer who loves creating innovative solutions and contributing to open source projects!
-Always learning, always building.
+I'm a student developer with interest in cutting edge technology, interface model and contributing to existing open source projects!

-- 🔭 Currently working on exciting projects
-- 🌱 Learning new technologies every day
-- 👯 Looking to collaborate on open source projects
-- 💬 Ask me about anything tech-related
-- 📫 How to reach me: Check out my social links below!
-- ⚡ Fun fact: I speak in code and coffee ☕

 ---